SpiderBlocker/TSA5511_PLL_Controller_Arduino/README.md

 - The SYSTEM SETTINGS menu will time out after a preset period of inactivity, discarding any unsaved changes and returning to the main screen — except when the save/discard/cancel exit menu is active, which requires explicit user confirmation.
 - The QUICK MENU will also time out after a preset period of inactivity and return to the main screen; its actions are applied immediately.
 - Change VCO frequency using UP/DOWN and confirm with a short SET press.
 Holding SET cancels the frequency change and returns to the main screen unchanged.
 Holding UP/DOWN will auto-sweep through the VCO frequency band with gradual acceleration.
 If no confirmation is given, the frequency edit will time out unchanged.
 - PLL lock is verified after programming.
-To prevent false unlock indications caused by FM modulation, continuous lock polling is intentionally avoided after lock has been detected.
+To prevent false unlock indications caused by FM modulation, lock-flag polling is intentionally stopped after lock has been detected; periodic TSA5511 status monitoring nevertheless remains active, including during menu operation and frequency editing.
 - If enabled, the LCD backlight will dim after a preset period in quiescent state (locked).
-The LCD backlight can be turned off completely from the QUICK MENU and will be restored by pressing any button.
+The LCD backlight can be smoothly faded out and turned off completely from the QUICK MENU and will be restored by pressing any button.
-- In case of an I²C communication error alert, verify PLL hardware and SDA/SCL connection and press SET to restart.
-I²C communication will be retried several times before showing an error alert.
+- I²C communication loss is indicated and retried automatically.
+If recovery is required, or the TSA5511 POR flag indicates an unexpected reset, any active menu is closed with unsaved changes discarded and any unconfirmed frequency edit is cancelled; the PLL is then fully reprogrammed without user interaction.